Stanford-NavLab/gnss_lib_py/docs/source/tutorials/tutorials.rst

 NavData Tutorials
 -----------------

-Sections of this tutorial show how to interact with our standard :code:`NavData` class and its corresponding operations.
+These tutorials show how to interact with our standard :code:`NavData` class and its corresponding operations.

 .. toctree::